growdigital/forestgarden.wales/content/blog/i-know-nothing.md

 One of the handy tips I did learn was about was the [“Dutch Cut”](http://www.treeterms.co.uk/definitions/dutch-cut), which encourages the growth of a new branch.
 I’ve noticed in the forest garden quite a few of the trees are lacking branches on the windward side, so I’ll be trying this technique (and improving my windbreaks as well).

+All in all, if you’re growing any fruit trees, I’d really recommend you attend a pruning workshop.
+It’ll pay for itself in healthy trees and bountiful fruit harvests.